Gianni Frankis

+Gianni Joseph Frankis (born 16 April 1988) is a British born Italian former athlete who specialised in the sprint hurdles.

+Biography

-Gianni Frankis (born 16 April 1988) is a British-born Italian athlete specialising in the sprint hurdles.
-He represented Great Britain at the 2009 World Championships without advancing from the first round.
+Frankis was born in Rochford, Essex and represented Great Britain at the 2009 World Championships without advancing from the first round.
 In addition, he won several medals at age-group competitions.

-He switched allegiance from Great Britain to Italy in 2016 but is yet to compete internationally for the new country.
+In 2016, he switched allegiance from Great Britain to Italy.

 His personal bests are 13.54 seconds in the 110 metres hurdles (+2.0 m/s, Newham 2013) and 7.67 seconds in the 60 metres hurdles (Vienna 2013).